 The recent year offers us a wide range of new, outstanding smartphones.
 Strong design, great screen, powerful processors, cameras capable of taking pictures as well as, if not better, pro photo cameras.
 Almost every announced phone has its own unique features that set them apart from competitors.
 This year we await the first 5G phone, foldable phone, and the big one - the next generation of the iPhone.
 However, all top phone manufacturers are trying to assure us that the $1000+ new flagship (or $2000 and beyond for foldable phones) is exactly what we need this year.
 So why exactly should you start selling used phones in 2019?

 Despite on $1.55 billion units sold worldwide, smartphone shipments for the first time declined 4 per cent annually in 2018, and that is a huge departure from its growth rate in previous years.
 The same year the average global end user replaces his device after 1.8 years.
 One of the reasons causes that was the growing availability of affordable smartphones.
-According to Gartner, it expects to increase to 2.8 years through 2023.
-In 2017 a refurbished phone sales growth of 15 per cent.
-140 millions of refurbished smartphones were sold in 2017 over the world.
-According to statistics by Counterpoint Research, in 2018 that fastest-growing segment has risen seven per cent from the previous year with 150 million refurbished handsets sold worldwide.
-And now pre-owned phones market is worth an estimated $29.85 billion globally in retail sales.
+According to statistics by Counterpoint Research, in 2018 the global market for refurbished smartphones slowed to 1 per cent from the previous year, reaching close to 140 million refurbished handsets sold worldwide.
+Tom Kang, research director at Counterpoint Research said

 According to an analysis of mobile phone sales in Q1 2019, Gartner predicts that the mobile phone market will be flat in 2019 and will reach $1.802 billion by the end of the year, with a slight decline of 0.5 per cent year-over-year.